All contacts below can be made by calling Environmental Health & Safety (EHS) at 434.982.4911.

 Preparing the Equipment (performed by laboratory personnel)

-Note: Movers and outside contractors have been instructed to not handle or move laboratory equipment without one of the labels displayed above (yellow sticker is for UVA internal lab moves and White sticker is for off-site or surplus removal).
+Note: Movers and outside contractors have been instructed to not handle or move laboratory equipment (when labeled with a biohazard and/or radioactive material symbol) without the label displayed above.

 On-Site Servicing or Repair